dxos-deprecated/feed-store/README.md

 Creates and initializes a new FeedStore.

-- `database: Hypertrie`: Database for the metadata feeds.
 - `storage: RandomAccessStorage`: Storage used by the feeds to store their data.
 - `options`:
+  - `database: Hypertrie`: Defines a custom hypertrie database to index the feeds.
   - `feedOptions: Object`: Default hypercore options for each feed.
-  - `codecs: Object`: Define a list of available codecs to work with the feeds.
+  - `codecs: Object`: Defines a list of available codecs to work with the feeds.
-  - `timeout: number`: Define the time (ms) to wait for open or close a feed.
+  - `timeout: number`: Defines the time (ms) to wait for open or close a feed.
 Default: `10 * 1000`.
-  - `hypercore: Hypercore`: Define the Hypercore class to use.
+  - `hypercore: Hypercore`: Defines the Hypercore class to create feeds.

 #### `const feedStore = new FeedStore(database, storage, [options])`